Bawnboy

-Bawnboy is a small village and townland in a valley at the foot of Slieve Rushen, between Ballyconnell and Swanlinbar, in County Cavan, Ireland.
+Bawnboy is a small village and townland in Templeport Civil Parish, on the N87 road between Ballyconnell and Swanlinbar, in County Cavan, Ireland.

-A synod of the Catholic Provincial Council of Armagh was held in Owengallees, Baunbuidhe (Bawnboy), on 25 May 1669 where The Most Rev. Eugene MacSweeney, Lord Bishop of Kilmore, tried to depose Thomas Fitzsimons, the vicar general of the diocese.
+A synod of the Catholic Provincial Council of Armagh was held in the nearby townland of Owengallees, Baunbuidhe (Bawnboy), on 25 May 1669 where The Most Rev. Eugene MacSweeney, Lord Bishop of Kilmore, tried to depose Thomas Fitzsimons, the vicar general of the diocese.

-Bawnboy is part of the ancient parish of Templeport, birthplace of St Mogue.
-Its most famous building is a Victorian workhouse, built in 1853, long disused and now derelict.
+Bawnboy is traditionally part of the ancient parish of Templeport, birthplace of popular saint St Mogue or Maedoc of Ferns around c.558.
+The most prominent building in the village is the Bawnboy Workhouse, built in 1852 on twelve acres of land in the townland of Corrasmongan.
+Described as a large post-famine Poor Law Union Workhouse, designed by architect George Wilkinson, was established with a nursing infirmary to house up to 500 poor and destitute persons of the region, ceased being used as a workhouse around the year 1922.
+Since then the building has been used as a school, arts studio, Foroige and by a local Mens Shed group.
+At present the building is a semi-derelict Protected Structure, until a decision can be made by Cavan County Council for its sustainable future use.
 The local Garda station closed in 2013.

+Over recent years Bawnboy village participates in the national Tidy Towns competition and has shown much improvement with high quality landscaping schemes and a bio-diversity action plan.

 Early history

-In medieval times the McGovern barony of Tullyhaw was divided into economic taxation areas called ballibetoes, from the Irish Baile Biataigh (Anglicized as "Ballybetagh"), meaning 'A Provisioner's Town or Settlement'.
+In medieval times the barony of Tullyhaw was divided into economic taxation areas called ballibetoes, from the Irish Baile Biataigh (Anglicized as "Ballybetagh"), meaning 'A Provisioner's Town or Settlement'.
 The original purpose was to enable the farmer, who controlled the baile, to provide hospitality for those who needed it, such as poor people and travellers.
 The ballybetagh was further divided into townlands farmed by individual families who paid a tribute or tax to the head of the ballybetagh, who in turn paid a similar tribute to the clan chief.
 The steward of the ballybetagh would have been the secular equivalent of the erenagh in charge of church lands.
 There were seven ballibetoes in the parish of Templeport.
 Bawnboy was located in the ballybetagh of "Balleagheboynagh" (alias "Ballyoghnemoynagh").
-The original Irish is Baile Na Muighe Eanach, meaning "The Town of the Marshy Plain").
+The original Irish is Baile Na Muighe Eanach, meaning "The Townland of the Marshy Plain").
 The ballybetagh was also called "Aghawenagh", the original Irish is Achadh an Bhuí Eanaigh, meaning "The Field of the Yellow Bog").